DerekChiangTW/CS690V-Visual-Analytics/HW6/README.md

 Hashtags often provide rich information of the tweets, such as locations, activities or organizations.
 It is also easier for users to search relevant content using specific hashtags.
 Thus, our first step is to analyze hashtags to get a clearer picture of what is going on in the tweets.
-We wich to observe the distribution of hashtags to detect upcoming events.
+We wish to observe the distribution of hashtags to detect upcoming events.
 Moreover, to better understand the relations between hashtags, we draw a co-occurence plot to visualize their connections in the tweets.